How to write every day? Many of us — aspiring writers, bloggers, freelancers — ask this question every day.

 5. Do not schedule any appointments right before and during the writing window — I only meet my workout partner in the morning.
 Again, no distractions.

-6. No phone calls that might agitate you prior to the writing window — My parents want me to call in the morning.
+6. No phone calls that might agitate you before the writing window — My parents want me to call in the morning.
 But our conversations are not always the most blossoming ones, so I never call in the morning to avoid any disruptions.

 7. Switch off your cell phone — The world can wait.